Man City falls just short of EPL record with 8-0 win

 City led 5-0 after 18 minutes and 7-0 after 60 minutes, putting United’s record at risk.
 After De Bruyne scored in the 85th minute, City’s fans urged their team forward, even encouraging goalkeeper Ederson to shoot.

-It was the perfect reaction from City to last weekend’s surprising 3-2 loss at Norwich.
+It was the perfect reaction from City, which was celebrating its 125th anniversary, to last weekend’s surprising 3-2 loss at Norwich.

+City could even have had more as the team racked up 28 attempts on goal, including two that hit the goal frame.

+In its nine previous meetings since Watford was promoted to the top flight in 2014, City had scored 31 goals — including a 6-0 thrashing in last season’s FA Cup final that completed an unprecedented domestic treble.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports